Six ways to stay motivated to study

 Whether it’s your email, WhatsApp or Facebook notifications popping up, the lure of ‘just having a quick browse’ online or friends asking you to meet up - distractions are part of everyday life.
 However, they are also a major time suck so it’s important to take control of them.

 Simple things you can do to help stay focused are: switching off the notifications on your phone and diverting calls to voicemail while you are studying.
-If you have a habit of straying onto Facebook and other sites, consider using an app such as SelfControl to limit the time you spend on them, without blocking them completely!
+If you have a habit of straying onto Facebook and other sites, consider using an app such as SelfControl for Mac users to limit the time you spend on them, without blocking them completely!

 3. Do what works best for you